List of stars for navigation: Background

-Under optimal conditions, approximately 6,000 stars are visible to the naked eye of an observer on Earth.
-Of these, 58 stars are known in the field of navigational astronomy as "selected stars", including 19 stars of the first magnitude, 38 stars of the second magnitude, and Polaris.
-The selection of the stars is made by Her Majesty's Nautical Almanac Office and the US Naval Observatory, in the production of the yearly Nautical Almanac which the two organizations have published jointly since 1958.
+Under optimal conditions, approximately six thousand stars are visible to the naked eye of an observer on Earth.
+Of these, fifty-eight stars are known in the field of navigational astronomy as "selected stars", including nineteen stars of the first magnitude, thirty-eight stars of the second magnitude, and Polaris.
+The selection of the stars is made by His Majesty's Nautical Almanac Office and the US Naval Observatory, in the production of the yearly Nautical Almanac which the two organizations have published jointly since 1958.
 Criteria in the choice of stars includes their distribution across the celestial sphere, brightness, and ease of identification.
 Information for another 115 stars, known as "tabulated stars", is also available to the navigator.
 This list provides information on the name, approximate position in the celestial sphere, and apparent magnitude of the 58 selected stars in tabular form and by star charts.

 These stars are typically used in two ways by the navigator.
 The first is to obtain a line of position by use of a sextant observation and the techniques of celestial navigation.
 Multiple lines of position can be intersected to obtain a position known as a celestial fix.
 The second typical use of the navigational stars is to determine gyrocompass error by computing the azimuth of a star and comparing it to an azimuth measured using the ship's gyrocompass.
 Numerous other applications also exist.

 Navigators typically refer to stars using one of two naming systems for stars: common names and Bayer's designations.
 All of the selected stars have had a common name since 1953, and many were named in antiquity by the Arabs, Greeks, Romans, and Babylonians.
 Bayer's naming convention has been in use since 1603, and consists of a Greek letter combined with the possessive form of the star's constellation.
 Both names are shown for each star in the tables and charts below.